-However, if there are a lot of efforts involved, it is better to get it done in a separate phase.
+However, if there are a lot of efforts involved, it’s better to get it done in a separate phase.

-This phase also referred as Acceptance testing.
+This phase also referred to as Acceptance testing.
 Or final testing.

 You need to understand that you should be testing your application continuously from the beginning.
-You need to fix and prevent defects in the process of development.
+Moreover, you need to prevent defects in the process of development.

 Ideally, your application should be stable and without serious defects all the time.

-So, it is a matter of Quality Assurance that you planned and executed in all previous phases.
+So, it’s a matter of Quality Assurance that you planned and executed in all previous phases.

-Here you need to certify that the version of the application you are testing is of the required quality.
+Here you need to certify that the version of the application you’re testing is of the required quality.